 5.4.4 Describe the impact of technological developments and major inventions on business productivity during the early development of the United States.

-5.4.6 Use economic reasoning to explain why certain careers are more common in one region than in another and how specialization results in more interdependence.
+5.4.6 Use economic reasoning to explain why certain careers are more common in one region than in another region of the United States.

 5.4.7 Predict the effect of changes in supply and demand on price.